Ripa3/04_BattleTank/README.md

 # 04_BattleTank
-A game for my UnrealCourse
+A game for my UnrealCourse by Ben Tristem.